madrilene/eleventy-excellent/src/posts/fudge-sunday-twitter-matter-and-data-driven.md

 If a picture is worth a thousand words, animated visualization is probably worth ten thousand words and an interactive visualization will likely be worth one hundred thousand words in our *ever brighter future \*\*\**.

 Yes.
-There is the [“DIKW” hierarchy or progression or journey of Data, Information, Knowledge, and Wisdom](https://www.youtube.com/watch?t=49s&utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter&v=io6QdGcoWMU).
+There is the [DIKW hierarchy or progression or journey of Data, Information, Knowledge, and Wisdom](https://www.youtube.com/watch?t=49s&utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter&v=io6QdGcoWMU).
 Getting to the end of such a journey is often fraught with peril and with seemingly unlimited commercial interruptions online.

 So, just as I’ve tried to limit my Twitter fast news hot take outrage intake and the geometric expansion of newsletters that are slower to publish, I’m also thinking about the *data* that might be synthesized as *information* I want to bring into focus.